dejatjackson/seniorProject/Machine Learning/README.txt

 	pandas
 	Scikit-learn
 	Matplotlib
-	Pydub
-	Sense_hat
+	SenseHat
 	os
 	sys
 	time
 	datetime
-	RTMLIB
+	RTIMULib
 	csv
 	math
 	pickle
 	itertools

+	Scikit-learn Libraries:

+		svm
+		preprocessing
+		train_test_split
+		confusion_matrix
+		GridSearchCV
+		classification_report

 _________________
 Preprocessing.py

-This script formats the data in the correct format to the Machine Learning model.
+This script gathers gesture data and formats the data into the correct format.
+It was used initially to gather the data for training and testing the Machine Learning model.
+Once the Machine Learning model was created, the Preprocessing script can be used to gather new gestures.

 _________________
 ML_Modeling.py

-This script contains the information with the Machine Learning Model.
+This script learns on the initially gathered data and creates a Machine Learning model.
-This model is saved as a pickle file on the Pi, so that the values can later be applied to new gestures.
+This model is saved as a pickle file on the Raspberry Pi, so that the model can later be applied to new gestures.

 _______________
 New_Gesture.py

+This script imports the new gesture data from the csv file created in the Preprocessing script and loads the model from the saved pickle file.
-This script corresponds a new gesture, if recognized, with a value and sends the message to a cloud.
+It then applies the machine learning model to the new gesture data, corresponds the result of the machine learning with a numeric value representing the gesture, and sends the value as a message to the cloud.